 What is a Winter Jacket?

-This is a garment that can help you withstand the cold, wind, and snow or rain.
-It should contain thick insulation so that your body stays warm even when not in motion, unlike some of the lighter weight insulated jackets that we tested in our Down Jacket and Insulated Jacket reviews.
-Those thinner insulated layers are often part of an integrated system of layers, to give the user ultimate discretion in warmth and perspiration management when used during winter activities.
-The jackets featured in this review, however, are intended to be used as an overcoat, with few or no warm layers needed underneath.
+A winter jacket is a garment that can help you withstand the cold, wind, and snow or rain.
+It should contain thick insulation so that your body stays warm even when not in motion.
+It should also protect from wind and precipitation.
+It is these two points together that sets "Winter Jackets" apart from some of the lighter weight insulated jackets that we tested in our Down Jacket and Insulated Jacket reviews.
+Those thinner insulated and less protective pieces are often part of an integrated system of layers, to give the user ultimate discretion in warmth and perspiration management when used during winter activities.
+The jackets featured in this review, however, are intended to be used as an all-in-one overcoat, with few or no warm layers needed underneath.

-A good winter jacket needs to keep you and the insulation dry, and should have a waterproof/breathable outer shell.
-Besides being functional in a cold environment, these jackets also tend to have a longer cut and more attention to how they will look on casual or more formal occasions.
+A good winter jacket needs to keep you and the insulation dry and should have a waterproof/breathable outer shell.
+Besides being functional in a cold environment, these jackets also tend to have a more extended cut and more attention to how they will look on casual or more formal occasions.
 In contrast to their lightweight counterparts used for cold weather sports, casual models often include many more features that add to their comfort and livability, since weight is not a primary consideration.

-You can check out our Full Review to see how the 13 models that we tested compared against each other in our side-by-side comparison testing process.
+You can check out our Full Review to see how the 11 models that we tested compared to each other in our side-by-side comparison testing process.
 If you're in the market for a women's model, you can head over to our Best Winter Jacket for Women for more good-looking parkas to weather the cold in.

 There are many different types on the market, from stylish insulated trenches to technical "puffy" ones meant for various winter sports.
 We'll break down the different types below and give you some key considerations to look for.